What parents need to know

 Is it any good?

-Rock's documentary doesn't offer any solutions, but it shows that the African-American community's obsession with "good hair" (in other words, straighter, looser curls rather than coarser, "nappy" hair) is a mixed blessing.
+Rock's documentary is a fascinating chronicle of how so many African-American women have a love/hate relationship with their hair.
+It doesn't offer any solutions, but it shows that the African-American community's obsession with "good hair" (in other words, straighter, looser curls rather than coarser, "nappy" hair) is a mixed blessing.
 For every professional "weave-ologist" who earns a living expertly sewing straight hair onto a woman's head, there's a middle-class woman paying more than $1000 for said hair piece -- money, Rock jokes, that should be going toward necessities.
 It's fascinating and at times heartbreaking.
 Mothers put their 4-year-old daughters through the discomfort of a chemical relaxer so they can be "pretty."
 And once the cycle begins, the interviewees joke that the relaxer is "creamy crack" and they're addicted to it.

 Families can talk about...

 Families can talk about the various reasons that African-American women -- and women in general, really -- might want hair other than what they have naturally.
 How does the obsession with hair specifically affect the African-American community?

 What message does the documentary convey to young girls?
 What lessons can be learned by those not in the African-American community?

 How is African-American beauty depicted in the media and pop culture?
 Why do you think straight hair is often a part of that depiction?